bezebee/Beeing-About/README.md

 - All except for Message fields in the Contact form are required.
 There are radio selectors, which offer more detailed information on what the prospect client is interested in.
 Although Message input is optional, it offers a further chance for the prospect to explain what attracts them in the company's offer.
 ### Browsers testing
 #### Chrome
 All good.
 While building the site I have extensively utilised Chrome in the Developer mode, I found it extremely useful, especially that some modifications could be seen immediately after new values were applied.
-The contact form allows a submitting incorrectly formatted email address, need to look into that
 #### Mozilla Firefox
 All as expected, except for the number field in the contact form.
-Arrows are showing for the numbers, so need to look into that.
-The contact form allows a submitting incorrectly formatted email address, need to look into that
+Arrows are showing for the numbers.
-#### Internet Explorer
-I am not a user of the Internet Explorer and I do not see the reason why anyone should still use it, but responsive is responsive.
-Explorer surprised me in a very positive way, my website displays perfectly, it’s responsive, Explorer is the only browser which will not let me submit the contact form with just kasia@gmail as my email address, so it recognises the error.
-Need to look into reasons why the first two do not.
-The only minor disappointment is the fact that I lost my pseudo button on each of the accordion tabs.
 #### Safari
-### Responsive and displaying the website in order
+Responsive and displaying the website in order
-#### Mobile testing
+### Mobile testing
 Main tests conducted while the website was being designed were based on the Developer Mode, as main design rests on Bootstrap system, both vertical and horizontal set up are perfect.
 I also had an iPhone 7, Samsung S7 and Samsung S8 standing by to check out the actual performance and all returned perfect outcomes.T
 ### Features testing
 #### Request a Call Back button: